IBM-Cloud/iks-ingress-controller/README.md

 Expose apps that are outside your cluster to the public by including them in public Ingress controller load balancing.
 Incoming public requests on the IBM-provided or your custom domain are forwarded automatically to the external app.

 You have two options for setting up routing to an external app:
-* To forward requests directly to the IP address of your external service, [set up a Kubernetes endpoint](#external_ip) that defines the external IP address and port of the app.
+* To forward requests directly to the IP address of your external service, see "Exposing external apps through a Kubernetes endpoint" to set up a Kubernetes endpoint that defines the external IP address and port of the app.
-* To route requests through the Ingress controller to your external service, [use the `proxy-external-service` annotation](#proxy-external) in your Ingress resource file.
+* To route requests through the Ingress controller to your external service, see "Exposing external apps through the `proxy-external-service` Ingress annotation" to use the `proxy-external-service` annotation in your Ingress resource file.

 **Before you begin:**
 * Ensure that the external app that you want to include into the cluster load balancing can be accessed by using a public IP address.
 * VPC clusters: In order to forward requests to the public external endpoint of your app, your VPC subnets must have a public gateway attached.

 ### Exposing external apps through a Kubernetes endpoint
-{: #external_ip}

 Forward requests directly to the IP address of your external service by setting up a Kubernetes endpoint that defines the external IP address and port of the app.